ronniedroid/business-ngo-website-design/src/content/articles/article-3.md

 was attended by the camp manager and other organizations such as Sweedo, LWF, VOP, and BCF.
 The activities in the three locations included:

-- introduction to IGD.
+- Introduction to IGD.
-- awareness of the role of girls in the community and how to protect yourself from harassment.
+- Awareness of the role of girls in the community and how to protect yourself from harassment.
-- recreational activities such as singing, dancing, and stories telling.
+- Recreational activities such as singing, dancing, and stories telling.
-- challenges and competitions such as building towers from cardboard cups, Questions and answers on psycho-social support for girls, etc...
+- Challenges and competitions such as building towers from cardboard cups, Questions and answers on psycho-social support for girls, etc...